asjadnaqvi/The-Stata-Guide/README.md

 ### Have questions?

-Hop in the [The Code Block](https://discord.gg/x6VGAXay) Discord server!
+Hop in the [The Code Block](https://discord.gg/x6VGAXay) Discord server and ask your questions!

+I get a lot of e-mails with code and data files and now it is hard to keep track on who is requesting what.
+At least in Discord several people can answer your questions.
+This also helps document the problems for other people.

 ### How can you support the guides?

-These guides are meant as a public service and I really enjoy writing them.
-But if you want to support them, then you can:
+These guides are meant as a public service and I really enjoy writing them, and getting feedback from you guys.

+But if you want to support the content creation, then you can:

-Become a member on [Medium](https://medium.com) and subscribe and read the guides.
-This also gives you access to a lot of other content.
+(a) become a member on [Medium](https://medium.com) and subscribe and read the guides.
+This also gives you access to a lot of other awesome content as well.

 or

-Make a small donation via PayPal
+(b) make some small donation via PayPal (several people ask for this so I set it up):

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=RQKQKHCN3YSSJ)